 The trick is to find a diamond with very small inclusions that blends with its body color, and are well-spread out because inclusions at the center tend to be the most evident.

-Here are the grading reports of the eye clean and not eye clean examples above:
+Here are the grading reports of the eye clean and not eye clean SI1 diamond examples from above:

 Now, the diamond on the left is what I mean by inclusions located away from the center.
 You can barely make out the inclusions because of the size and light color.
-The second diamond on the other hand, aside from having pretty obvious flaws, they’re also too compressed which intensifies their visibility even more.
+The second diamond on the right side, aside from having pretty obvious flaws, they’re also too compressed which intensifies their visibility even more.
 This is what you should definitely avoid!

 The tips above will guarantee that you’ll find a legit and eye clean SI1 diamond!